Skip to Content

 While I frost most of my cakes with American buttercream, sometimes I like to mix things up!
-After a bit of trial and error, I feel like I have finally mastered this chocolate Italian meringue buttercream (IMBC).
+After a bit of trial and error, I feel like I’ve finally mastered chocolate Italian meringue buttercream (IMBC).

-It also is more stable and less finicky once it’s made!
-My favorite thing about Italian meringue buttercream is that it doesn’t crust.
-You don’t have to cover it with plastic wrap or worry about your frosting crusting on your cake if you make it in advance.
+My favorite thing about Italian meringue buttercream is that it’s silky smooth and doesn’t crust.
+You don’t have to cover it with plastic wrap or worry about the frosting crusting on your cake if you make it in advance.

 I find that I prefer my Italian meringue buttercream with a little more sugar and slightly less butter than most IMBC recipes call for.